Pamela Anderson in South Wind | Fun-breakinglatest.news-Breaking Latest News

-Pamela Anderson, the most famous blonde and bombshell for whom men around the world went crazy, will reportedly star in the third part of the film “South Wind”.
+The most famous blonde and the bombshell that men around the world were crazy about, Pamela Anderson will reportedly star in the third part of the movie “South Wind”.

 The authors of the popular franchise still do not want to reveal the details of the third part – “It is true that there will be a big star in the film.
 We don’t want to release her name until filming starts.” producer Tatjana Žeželj Gojković said briefly for the launched portal.